jundalisay/superblist/content/en/research/aristotle/metaphysics/book-5/part-29.md

 "'The false' means

-1. that which is false as a thing, and that
+1. that which is false as a thing

-- because it is not put together or cannot be put together, e.g. 'that the diagonal of a square is commensurate with the side' or 'that you are sitting'; for one of these is false always, and the other sometimes; it is in these two senses that they are non-existent.
+This is because it is not put together or cannot be put together, e.g. 'that the diagonal of a square is commensurate with the side' or 'that you are sitting'; for one of these is false always, and the other sometimes; it is in these two senses that they are non-existent.

 - There are things which exist, but whose nature it is to appear either not to be such as they are or to be things that do not exist, e.g. a sketch or a dream; for these are something, but are not the things the appearance of which they produce in us.

 We call things false in this way, then,-either because they themselves do not exist, or because the appearance which results from them is that of something that does not exist.

 2. A false account is the account of non-existent objects, in so far as it is false.